Rich & fluffy, coconut cream is my go-to substitute for dairy whipped cream. Use this easy coconut whipped cream recipe to top your favorite treats!

 Coconut Cream Recipe Serving Suggestions

-Once you’ve whipped up your coconut cream, you have endless options for serving it.
+Once you’ve made your coconut whipped cream, you have endless options for serving it.
 Dollop it onto almost any dessert – puddings, crumbles, pies, cakes, shortcake, etc. – or use it as the base for a creamy tart or pie.
-I especially like this Coconut Cream Strawberry Tart recipe.
+I especially like this Strawberry Tart recipe.

 I also love topping coconut whipped cream onto overnight oats, like these Strawberry Rhubarb Overnight Oats parfaits.
 It would be equally good on any of these overnight oats recipes or on my baked oatmeal!